 When I started, I had a very general website and marketing materials.
 Instead of trying to market to everyone, I wish I have shown my personality and style from the start.
 It also would have been very helpful to define my niche and/or target market clearly.

 8) I didn’t have an assistant for every event

-Doing big weddings by myself was physically and mentally exhausting.
-I could do a much better job by having an assistant at every event.
+Managing a wedding day by myself was physically and mentally exhausting.
+I could do a much better job by having at least one wedding planning assistant at every event.
 I learned this in my second year of business and make sure we have enough wedding day assistants based on the guest count, timing of the events, location(s), and logistics.
 Once key detail to do BEFORE hiring a wedding planning assistant is to have solid independent contractor agreements in place before hiring help.
 I cannot stress the importance of having this agreement in place to protect your business and intellectual property.